 Professor of Finance

-He says finance and economics offer many tools to combat climate change, and the power of incentives and markets can be employed to make progress, and argues that businesses and consumers need to take a leading role in the search for solutions to the climate crisis, and not just wait for governments and policy makers to introduce climate change mitigation and adaptation measures.
+He says finance and economics offer many tools to combat climate change, and that the power of incentives and markets can be employed to make progress.
+In addition, businesses and consumers need to take a leading role in the search for solutions to the climate crisis and not just wait for governments and policymakers to introduce climate change mitigation and adaptation measures.

 Global warming is the defining problem of our times, which deserves the attention of business leaders.
 It is not just short-term hype.

 Schmedders is passionate about the importance of a “just transition” in which no one loses out as a result of action to tackle climate change.
-He believes that more attention needs to be paid to the S and G elements of the ESG (environmental, social and governance) equation, to ensure that action on the environmental component does not adversely affect poor people and those living in developing countries.
+He believes that more attention needs to be paid to the S and G elements of the ESG (environmental, social and governance) equation to ensure that action on the environmental component does not adversely affect people with low incomes and those living in developing countries.
 In his view, humanity will fail in its fight against climate change and global warming if it does not also address inequality and ensure a just transition.

-He has published numerous research articles in international academic journals such as Econometrica, Review of Economic Studies, Journal of Financial Economics, Journal of Finance, Review of Financial Studies, Management Science and Operations Research.
+He has published numerous research articles in international academic journals such as Econometrica, Review of Economic Studies, the Journal of Financial Economics, the Journal of Finance, Review of Financial Studies, Management Science, and Operations Research.

 Before joining IMD in 2019, Schmedders was Professor of Quantitative Business Administration at the University in Zurich and Associate Professor of Managerial Economics and Decision Sciences at the Kellogg School of Management at Northwestern University in Evanston, Illinois.
 He received his PhD from Stanford University and received several teaching awards from both Stanford and Kellogg.

-He remains a Visiting Professor of Executive MBA Education at Kellogg School of Management and is a board member of Swiss firms LPX Group and SYLVA AG.
+He remains a visiting professor of Executive MBA Education at Kellogg School of Management and is a board member of Swiss firms LPX Group and SYLVA AG.
 He is also a fellow of the Game Theory Society and an SAET Economic Theory Fellow.

 Growth starts with you